 Game Day Volunteers

-Game day volunteers register under a separate online link to work at the snack shack, the grill or as umpires.
-Volunteer groups like the National Charity League, Teen Volunteers in Action, and San Diego State RTSA, service organizations like Optimist Clubs and Rotary Clubs, and companies like NBC San Diego and CareFusion, often fill 100% of our game day volunteer time slots.
-If your group is interested please coordinate with our Program Director.
+Volunteer groups like the National Charity League, Teen Volunteers in Action, and San Diego State RTSA, service organizations like Optimist Clubs and Rotary Clubs, and companies like NBC San Diego and CareFusion, fill 100% of our game day volunteer time slots.
+If your group is interested, please coordinate with Jennifer Hughes, email@example.com.